 It is worth noting that at this point we can not completely separate the back cover, fingerprint identification cable is still connected to the fuselage.
-The connector is also designed with metal plate.
+The connector is also designed with a metal plate.

 So next, remove the retaining screw from the metal plate and remove the plate.
 Then disconnect the fingerprint cable connector from the motherboard.
 The back cover is completely separated.

 From the close-up of this back cover can be seen, the whole body does use a large area of metal material, and the seal around the frame, the edge is surrounded by black seal foam.
 And the antenna contacts are plated with gold to prevent aging, the location of the battery is also specifically dug a slot to increase the battery capacity.